 About

-Photo by Carmel Brown
+Photo by Bunni Brown

-Cameron Jarvis is a visual artist and multi-instrumental musician from Cottage Grove, Minnesota.
 In 2019 Cameron received his MFA in Painting from Tyler School of Art and Architecture (Philadelphia, PA).
-He earned his BA in Studio Art and Music Performance in 2015 from Gustavus Adolphus College (Saint Peter, MN).
-He spent the spring of 2014 studying painting at Slade School of Fine Art (London, UK).
+He earned his BA in Studio Art and Vocal Performance in 2015 from Gustavus Adolphus College (Saint Peter, MN).
+He studying painting at Slade School of Fine Art (London, UK) in 2014.

-Cameron has toured regionally with the Gustavus Jazz Band, and internationally with the Gustavus Choir and the Gustavus Symphony Orchestra.
+Cameron is a singer, guitarist, clarinetist and recording engineer.
+He has toured regionally with the Gustavus Jazz Band, and internationally with the Gustavus Choir and the Gustavus Symphony Orchestra.
 Notable venues include Notre Dame Cathedral in Paris and Saint Paul’s Cathedral in London.
-Cameron currently lives, works, and rests in Philadelphia, PA.

 Education